dahmide/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20: Create a script that removes all letters `c` and `C` from input. <br>
 Task 21: Reverse its input <br>
 Task 22: Displays all users and their home directories, sorted by users. <br>
+Task 23: Finds all empty files and directories in the current directory and all sub-directories. <br>
+Task 24: Lists all the files with a `.gif` extension in the current directory and all its sub-directories. <br>
+Task 25: Decodes acrostics that use the first letter of each line. <br>
+Task 26: Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.